What makes a complex a virtual resolution?: Introduction

+\cite{bes}*{Theorem~1.3} states that if $X = \PP^{n_1} \times \PP^{n_2} \times \cdots \times \PP^{n_r}$, the $S = \Cox(X)$-ideal $I$ is $B$-saturated (as it is in this example), and $\vec{d}$ is an an element in the multigraded Castelnuovo--Mumford regularity of $S/I$ (see \cite{maclagan-smith} for a detailed introduction to multigraded regularity), then the chain complex consisting of all twists less than or equal to $\vec{d} + (n_1,n_2,...,n_r)$ is a virtual resolution.
+They call this the \textbf{virtual resolution of the pair} $(S/I, \vec{d} \;)$.
+In this example, $(1,1)$ is in the multigraded regularity of $S/I$ and the virtual resolution of the pair $(S/I,(1,1))$ is shown below.

-Notice that this virtual resolution is both shorter and thinner than the minimal free resolution, as is often the case. \texttt{Macaulay2} \cite{M2} calculates that this virtual resolution has nonzero first homology module $S/ \langle x_0,x_1 \rangle$, which is annhilated by $B$.
-Consequently, this virtual complex is not exact.
-Calculating the depth of the (non-$B$-saturated) maximal minors of each differential yields
+Notice that this virtual resolution is both shorter and thinner than the minimal free resolution.
+This virtual resolution has nonzero first homology module $S/ \langle x_0,x_1 \rangle$, which is annihilated by $B$.
+Consequently, this virtual resolution is not exact.
+Calculating the depth of the (non-$B$-saturated) ideal of minors of each differential yields

-indicating again that the virtual complex is not exact, because the depth of $I(\varphi_3)$ is not high enough.
-Though the complex is not exact, $\depth(I(\varphi_3):B^\infty) = 3$, so it is indeed virtual. \end{example}
+indicating again that this virtual resolution is not exact, because the depth of $I(\varphi_3)$ is less than three.
+Though the complex is not exact, $\depth(I(\varphi_3):B^\infty) = 3$, so it is indeed a virtual resolution. \end{example}